6ofHertz/algopharm/TECHNICAL.md

 ---

-This technical documentation provides an overview of PillPulse's architecture and implementation.
+This technical documentation provides an overview of Apotheke's architecture and implementation.
 For detailed API references and component documentation, please refer to the specific documentation files in the project repository.